RohanAlexander/telling_stories_with_data/_book/index.md

 Thank you to those students who identified specific improvements, including: Aaron Miller, Amy Farrow, Cesar Villarreal Guzman, Flavia López, Hong Shi, Laura Cline, Lorena Almaraz De La Garza, Mounica Thanam, Reem Alasadi, Wijdan Tariq, and Yang Wu.

 Finally, thank you to Monica Alexander.
 Without you I would not have written a book; I would not have even thought it possible.
-Thank you for your inestimable help with writing this book, providing the base on which it builds (remember in the library showing me many times how to get certain rows in R!), giving me the time that I needed to write when that was the only thing I could think about, encouragement when it turned out that writing a book just meant endlessly re-writing that which was perfect the day before, reading everything in this book many times, and much more.
+Thank you for your inestimable help with writing this book, providing the base on which it builds (remember in the library showing me many times how to get certain rows in R!), giving me the time that I needed to write, encouragement when it turned out that writing a book just meant endlessly re-writing that which was perfect the day before, reading everything in this book many times, providing perfect hydration in the form of coffee or cocktails as appropriate, and much more.

 You can contact me at: rohan.alexander@utoronto.ca.